Living in Malta: An Expat Perspective

 - Malta has a strong history with the UK, and so the large majority of people here speak English.
 The two National languages are Maltese and English.
 This makes it very easy to adjust and settle in.

 - There are plenty of job prospects within the gambling industry.
 From customer service, to finance, marketing and much more.
-The starting salaries are usually higher than the UK.
+The starting salaries are usually higher than in the UK.

 - You will meet people from all over the world, but the most common nationalities in Malta include those from Finland, Sweden and Serbia.